FABRIC: CERANCHIA WILD SILK

 The Process

-“I'm fascinated with the natural world and I have been grieving for over 20 years with the loss of native habitats and the extinction of the animals that I have worked with and loved.”
+“I'm fascinated with the natural world and I have been grieving for over 20 years with the loss of native habitats and the disappearance of the animals that I have worked with and loved.”

-— Catherine Craig/Wild Silk Ceranchia
+— Rachel Kramer/Wild Silk Ceranchia